 Is it ethical to use endorsements?
-State bar association enforce different rules with regards to testimonials.
-Because some states, including Indiana and Florida, take a pretty firm line against testimonials, many national firms prohibit the use of LinkedIn recommendations altogether.
-We will have to wait to see how firms deal with endorsements, because they differ from testimonials.
+State bar associations enforce different rules with regard to testimonials.
+Because some states, including Indiana and Florida, take a pretty firm line against testimonials, many national firms prohibit the use of Linkedin recommendations altogether.
+We will have to wait to see how firms deal with endorsements because they differ from testimonials.
 Since they aren’t being solicited by the attorneys, and they don’t specifically designate lawyers as ”specialists,” they may be OK.

 For now, endorsements just seem like noise to me, though.
 I wouldn’t worry too much about them, but if you have clients with whom you have a great relationship, it probably wouldn’t hurt to click “yes” when prompted to endorse them.
-Endorsements on LinkedIn may wind up kind of like Facebook’s “Likes.”
-And as we all know, everybody likes to liked.
+Endorsements on Linkedin may wind up kind of like Facebook’s “Likes.”
+And as we all know, everybody likes to like.